 $$$ – Arniston Spa Hotel

 Cape Country Routes’ luxurious 4-star Arniston Spa Hotel is the obvious choice in the area.
-The hotel offers luxurious 60 en-suite rooms with breath-taking sea views are elegantly decorated with the comforts of a world-class hotel.
+The hotel offers luxurious 60 en-suite rooms with breath-taking sea views that are elegantly decorated with the comforts of a world-class hotel.

 Most rooms have fireplaces, and the deluxe sea-facing rooms have private balconies with panoramic views of the ocean, while the patio-facing rooms open onto a tranquil garden and swimming pool.